shumengliu/blog/README.md

 Using the template?
 Support this effort by giving a star on GitHub, sharing your own blog and giving a shoutout on Twitter or becoming a project [sponsor](https://github.com/sponsors/timlrx).

+# TODO include a TODO list for this site

+- TODO support RSS feed subscription
+- TODO send subscription confirmation email
+- TODO enable comments
+- TODO have a better way to manage the million links in this site

 ## Licence

 [MIT](https://github.com/timlrx/tailwind-nextjs-starter-blog/blob/master/LICENSE) © [Timothy Lin](https://www.timlrx.com)